dilshankarunarathne/docker-notes/README.md

 CMD node app.js
 </code></pre>

 `FROM` keyword specifies the base image.
+We can either start from a linux image